kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

 ## Installation

-This lab assumes the installation and use of `podman` or Docker Desktop to run the lab:
+This lab assumes the installation and use of `podman` or Docker Desktop to run the lab.
+Choose one or the other to perform the lab:

 * `podman`:
     * Windows: <https://podman.io/getting-started/installation#windows>